retorquere/zotero-better-bibtex/README.md

 Better BibTeX (BBT) is an extension for [Zotero](https://www.zotero.org) and [Juris-M](https://juris-m.github.io) that makes it easier to manage bibliographic data, especially for people authoring documents using text-based toolchains (e.g. based on [LaTeX](https://www.latex-project.org) / [Markdown](https://www.markdownguide.org)).

+## Zotero 7 beta support

+Better BibTeX is mostly compatible with the Zotero 7 beta; I am awaiting a change by the Zotero team to get to complete support.
+You can find the status of Zotero 7 support in the first post of #2522; if you find new problems (which are not still marked as unresolved in that top post), please report them as *new* issues, not by commenting on #2522.

 ## Features

 ### Facilities for generating citation keys